 The metaphor of life as journey might be a little cliche at this point, although, like many cliches, it works.
 Life as pilgrimage takes the metaphor a little further.
 A pilgrimage is a holy, faith-honing trek, on which the pilgrim pursues a path others have taken before, in their own intentional pursuit of God.

-Here are some things I believe to be true, and which inform the work of this metaphorical Pilgrimage work:
+Here are some things I believe to be true, and which inform the work of this metaphorical Pilgrimage:

 - The God the Holy Spirit is at work in the world, at all times and among all people.

 - Regardless of faith adherence or background, everybody is somewhere on a heart-pilgrimage.

-- Sometimes, when we a certain bend in the road of this heart-pilgrimage, we become disillusioned or unsettled with where we’ve been before–but often even as this is happening, we become more hungry for God.
+- Sometimes, when we reach a certain bend in the road of this heart-pilgrimage, we become disillusioned or unsettled with where we’ve been before–but often even as this is happening, we become more hungry for God.

 I hope and pray that through the Pilgrimage, I–and others on this journey–may cooperate with the Holy Spirit to facilitate people’s spiritual transitions, so that ultimately we stay on the Way and arrive at the true Destination, too.